fireundubh/playwithfire/pyro.md

 ### Anonymization

 When the Papyrus Compiler compiles a script, your system username and computer name are embedded in the header.
 This data can be retrieved using a hex editor or a Papyrus decompiler, such as Champollion.
 This data could put at risk your security or privacy.
-Pyro replaces those strings in compiled scripts with random letters, effectively anonymizing compiled scripts.
+Pyro replaces those strings in compiled scripts with random letters.

 Simply add the `Anonymize` attribute to the `PapyrusProject` node and set the value to `True`.